olly-evans/Pathfinder/README.md

 - Run 'python main.py' to open the visualisation

 ## Usage
-1. Select the algorithm you would like to use.
+1. Select the algorithm you would like to use using the left mouse button.

 ![Pathfinder](screenshots/MainMenu.png)